 FOR FURTHER INFORMATION CONTACT:

-For procedural questions concerning written comments, please contact Yvonne Jamison at (202) 395-3475.
-All other questions regarding this notice should be directed to Betsy Hafner, Deputy Assistant United States Trade Representative for Russia and Eurasia, at (202) 395-9124.
+For procedural questions concerning written comments, contact Yvonne Jamison at (202) 395-3475.
+Direct all other questions to Betsy Hafner, Deputy Assistant United States Trade Representative for Russia and Eurasia, at (202) 395-9124.

 End Further Info